 This isn’t a remote job, but Amazon always hires people to sort through items and package orders at local fulfillment centers.
 Amazon fulfillment centers are popping up in tons of areas.
 Check out their website to see if one near you is hiring.
 Schedules are flexible, and you’ll earn around $20 per hour.

-A final word about work-from-home packing jobs: if you come across remote jobs in general that sound sketchy, don’t sign up for anything or pay any money.
+A final word about work from home packing jobs: if you come across remote jobs that sound sketchy, don’t sign up for anything or pay any money.
 Check reviews and take red flags seriously.
 If you take a few minutes to research, you will likely find negative reviews from others who have been tricked.

-Instead, stick to carefully vetted legitimate work-from-home jobs like those mentioned in some of our other posts.
+Instead, stick to carefully vetted, legitimate work from home jobs like those mentioned in some of our other posts.
+Subscribe here, and you can get bi-weekly remote job leads sent directly to your inbox.

 Why is it so hard to find a legit work from home jobs in a COVID/Delta virus world.
 I started two jobs this week and had to quit, one wanted me to work 10-12 days free that’s right free, using me own phone, internet, and all equipment headset etc….
 Are you crazy and oh check this out they don’t pay but on the 1th and 15th so really they wanted me to work a month for free.
 HAHAHA seriously as a 1099 contractor.
 Next I started another job and same issue they promise to pay on the 1st and 15th I turned in my invoice on Aug 31,2021 when my paycheck didn’t arrive on the 1,2,3, I contacted them on the 4th they were off for the holidays and of course as of Sept 7th they claim they never got my timesheet/invoice even though they sent a confirmation email to me Aug 31,2021 that they received my timesheet/invoice so I have to wait until next payday Sept 15th well of course I quit the same day.
 Stop trying to get people to work for free, I am so tired of these damn scams.
 Does anybody believe in hiring legit anymore?
 I keep listening to the news talking about a workers shortage people just rather be unemployed than deal with bull.